 If the sponsor And Then Does not live with a spouse Deduct \$2,000 from the sponsor's counted resources.
 Any remaining amount is deemed to the customer.
 Lives with a spouse The sponsor's spouse is not the customer's co-sponsor.
 Deduct \$3,000 from the combined counted resources of the sponsor and the sponsor's spouse.
 Any remaining amount is deemed to the customer.
-Lives with a spouse Deduct \$4,000 from the combined counted resources of the sponsor and the sponsor's spouse.
+Lives with a spouse The sponsor's spouse is also listed on an affidavit of support as the customer's sponsor Deduct \$4,000 from the combined counted resources of the sponsor and the sponsor's spouse.
 Any remaining amount is deemed to the customer.